arduino/docs-content/content/arduino-cloud/01.getting-started/10.iot-cloud-micropython/content.md

 ## Setting Up Your Device and IoT Cloud

 Before we start, make sure you have MicroPython installed on your board.
 If you haven't you can follow [this tutorial](https://docs.arduino.cc/micropython/basics/board-installation).
-Then configure a "thing" in the [Arduino IoT Cloud](https://create.arduino.cc/iot/) consisting of two boolean variables called `led` and `ledSwitch`.
-To set up a "thing" and a corresponding dashboard, please follow these two tutorials:
+Then configure a Thing in the [Arduino IoT Cloud](https://create.arduino.cc/iot/) consisting of two boolean variables called `led` and `ledSwitch`.
+To set up a Thing and a corresponding dashboard, please follow these two tutorials:

 - [IoT Cloud Variables](https://docs.arduino.cc/arduino-cloud/getting-started/cloud-variables)
 - [IoT Cloud Dashboards & Widgets](https://docs.arduino.cc/arduino-cloud/getting-started/dashboard-widgets)

-The resulting thing and dashboard should look similar to the following:
+The resulting Thing and dashboard should look similar to the following:

 ![Thing with two boolean variables.](./assets/thing.png)

 ![Dashboard with an LED and a Switch widget.](./assets/dashboard.png)

 Also, your device needs to be registered.
-Follow the flow "Any Device" ("Manual") when clicking "Add" in the "Devices" tab.
+Follow the flow "Any Device" ("Manual") when clicking **Add** in the "Devices" tab.

 ![Dialog prompting to select setup flow](./assets/setup-device-prompt.png)